New Bible studies and devotionals sent to your email. The first one includes a free gift!

 20 Knowing this first, that no prophecy of the scripture is of any private interpretation.
 21 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.

 The Bible claims that it is not the word of men, nor is it something that man even wanted.
 Yet, men wrote it.
 The Bible doesn’t deny that.
-But, the Bible does tell us that these men only put the pen to paper as God told them what to write.
+But it does tell us that these men only put the pen to paper as God told them what to write.

 Hebrews 11:32-38